realduziy/PyCord-Bot/README.md

 Verification System

-Better over all error handling as sometimes it will log stuff in console that it does not need to
+Better error handling because im still using my old method of doing so